bterrific2008/Decoupled-Smoothing-in-Probabilistic-Soft-Logic/README.md

 2. Baseline Decoupled smoothing model:

 To run the baseline decoupled smoothing model, run `baseline_ds.py`.
+It will generate a csv file contains the results of the baseline model named `baseline_result.csv`.

 ### Evaluation